debridge-finance/debridge-contracts-v1/Test.md

 6. Part of the fee can be withdrawn.
 7. The aggregator can be replaced.
 8. The part of locked tokens can be used in DEFI protocol.
-9. The transfers must be confirmed by the oracles to be compleated.
+9. The transfers must be confirmed by the oracles to be completed.

 ### Test Item: admin-only actions